pajmd/tips/git/cheatsheet.md

 git push
 ```
 ### Starting a project with a master branch and child branches
-We could create a remote git repo and the clone it or local one.
+We could either create a remote git repo and then clone it or create a local one.
-Local:
+#### Starting from Local:
 ```
 > git init
 > git status